NEXUS PRAYER: STEP THREE – KNOW

 - “Then said Mary unto the angel, How shall this be, seeing I know not a man?”
 Luke 1:34

 - READY?
-(Ready to give God your full, undivided attention in this step of Nexus Prayer.)
+(Give God your full, undivided attention in this step of nexus prayer.)

 - SET: Set your prayer timer¹ for five minutes, or the appropriate interval (5, 10, 15, 20 m)